-But the damage had been done, according to some, who could only remember that the young Greek men who had recently immigrated to Canada had not been packed off to war in 1914, as the native Canadians were.
+However, the damage had been done, according to some, who could only remember that the young Greek men who had recently immigrated to Canada had not been packed off to war in 1914, as the native Canadians had been.
 The fact that the neutrality pact Greece had signed also precluded any Greek-Canadians from fighting on behalf of the Crown did not resonate with those who wanted to show the foreigners who was boss that evening in August of 1918.

 “As they told their fellow soldiers: tonight they wanted justice,” the historian recounted.
 “Tonight,” the men said, “they would go hunting Greeks.”
 The 600 original men quickly swelled into a rampaging mob numbering 50,000 by some accounts.

 Businesses in Toronto’s Greektown were targeted in riot

 Every Greek-owned business near the intersection of Bloor and Dufferin, in the city’s old Greektown, fell victim to the rioters with glass shattering across sidewalks everywhere.